The Best Ivy League Schools for Engineering

 One thing that sets Brown apart in a pretty substantial way is that it has a more creative and fluid approach to learning.
 That is rare for schools in the Ivy League, as many of the schools are quite committed to a more rigid and traditional educational style.

 That approach to learning has made Brown pretty popular for engineering students who are looking for interdisciplinary thought and learning.
-With that being said, Brown is thought to be one of the least popular schools for students who are interested in attending an Ivy League school and pursue engineering.
+With that being said, Brown is thought to be one of the least popular schools for students who are interested in attending an Ivy League school and pursuing engineering.

 At Brown, the acceptance rate sits at around eight percent with the average tuition coming in at around $32,000 per year after financial aid.

 Finally, we have Dartmouth College.
 It is the smallest school that is a part of the Ivy League, but just because it is smaller does not mean that it is any less impressive.
-Dartmouth proudly boasts a tight-knit community of students and faculty, and is definitely a great option for students who are looking to earn an Ivy League education at a school that has something closer to a liberal arts college feel.
+Dartmouth proudly boasts a tight-knit community of students and faculty and is definitely a great option for students who are looking to earn an Ivy League education at a school that has something closer to a liberal arts college feel.

-At Dartmouth, the Thayer School of Engineering is considered to be in the top 100 of engineering schools.
+At Dartmouth, the Thayer School of Engineering is considered to be in the top 100 engineering schools.
 Due to the fact that Dartmouth does tend to focus more on liberal arts focuses, the engineering school also tends to focus more on creative problem solving and creating engineers that are well-equipped to think outside the box to solve unique challenges.

-At Dartmouth, the acceptance rate sits at about nine percent, with the average tuition after financial aid coming it at around $31,000 per year.
+At Dartmouth, the acceptance rate sits at about nine percent, with the average tuition after financial aid coming at around $31,000 per year.

 How to improve chances of getting into an Ivy League engineering program

 Now that you know the basic facts about the engineering programs at the Ivy League schools, you may be wondering about what it takes to actually get into one of these incredible programs.
-Without a doubt, the students who attend Ivy League schools and pursue their education with a focus on engineering have to be amongst the most committed, passionate and intelligent students in the world.
+Without a doubt, the students who attend Ivy League schools and pursue their education with a focus on engineering have to be amongst the most committed, passionate, and intelligent students in the world.
 The curriculum – no matter which school you go to – is incredibly difficult and demands a lot of commitment and care.